 You will have already paid for and done the hassle of traveling to Walt Disney World, no matter how long you stay.
 You will get the most bang for your buck on the travel if you take a really long trip.
 If you can work the extra days of accommodations, food, and entertainment into your budget, it could be well worth it.
 You might as well, right?

 7 – You have time to hit the water parks.

-Editor’s Note: During the phased reopening of Walt Disney World, the water parks remain closed.
-Blizzard Beach is scheduled to reopen on March 7, 2021.
+Editor’s Note: During the phased reopening of Walt Disney World, Typhoon Lagoon remains closed.

 The water parks are often forgotten or not prioritized with the four major theme parks stealing the show.
 This is definitely understandable on a shorter trip, but if you stay longer, you can fit them in.
 The water parks are not just any water park.
 They are perfectly themed and contain some of the fastest and most thrilling water attractions.
 The water parks are a great way to beat the summer heat, too!

 6 – You can purchase an annual pass.